lithiumselenate/I320DProject/README.md

 - Download the train****.parquet file from the dataset.
 - use pandas and sklearn to split the dataset into 3 parts. train, validation and test, ratio .8:.1:.1.
 Name these files as shown in the train.py and test.py
 - Run the train.py code for training, test.py for testing.
 Note that the model file is not in the repo, either train it yourself or ask me.
+- Each round the program will print average loss and also test the model on the validation set.
+I am not sure if it will or will not be plotted, but if not you can manually plot them.
 - 来自Hank: 是不是应该请我吃顿饭哈哈哈哈哈